cd34/apex/docs/source/options.rst

 apex.no_csrf =
   OPTIONAL, a comma separated list of route names that should NOT be subject to CSRF tests.

+apex.allow_duplicate_providers = false
+  OPTIONAL, when allowing one to merge additional authentication providers, do you want to allow an ID to have two Facebook accounts, or, two local authentication accounts.
+Or, should apex disallow the addition of a duplicate authentication provider.

 **Email Settings**